 A credit freeze works differently than a fraud alert, and is best used only as a last resort.

-A security freeze prevents most businesses from viewing your credit report, including any potential lenders or employers you may wish to apply with.
+A security freeze prevents most businesses from viewing your credit report, including any potential lenders you may wish to apply with.
 Existing lenders, law enforcement and some others may still be able to review your credit history.

 To learn more about adding and removing a security freeze, go to Experian's Freeze Center.